Critical Caring for the Heart of a Child

 - Facilitate links between complementary international and national professional colleges and societies, and

-- Promote and disseminate related quality/safety and educational materials through established and developing communication technologies.
+- Promote and disseminate related quality/safety and educational materials.